 The first year of Grace Dieu School begins in our Swans class.

 Children are able to grow their interests, knowledge and talents, thanks to our small class size (a maximum of 20 pupils) and our highly experienced and inspiring staff.
-Judith Broadley, a qualified teacher, and Lisa Woolley, a NVQ Level 3 Nursery Nurse, teach our Swans children.
+Judith Broadley and Rose McInnes, both qualified teachers, and Lisa Woolley, a NVQ Level 3 Nursery Nurse, teach our Swans children.